raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 Is the camera module connector firmly attached to the camera PCB?
 This is the connection from the smaller black camera module itself to the camera PCB.
 Sometimes this connection can come loose.
 Using a fingernail, flip up the connector on the PCB, then reseat it with gentle pressure, it engages with a very slight click.
 Have sudo apt-get update, sudo apt-get upgrade been run?
 Has raspi-config been run and the camera enabled?
+Is your power supply sufficient?
+The camera adds about 200-250mA to the power requirements of the Raspberry Pi.

 So, if things are still not working, try the following: